 Greater Letaba Municipality acknowledges that climate change poses a threat to the environment, its residents, and future development.
-Actions are required to reduce carbon emissions (mitigation), and prepare for the changes that are projected to take place (adaptation) in the municipality.
-Furthermore, GLM has established the Environmental Forum, with different stakeholders for the aim of becoming a climate change prepared Municipality.
-Moreover, it is still developing Climate change response strategies to detect the emissions from different sources and develop climate change action plan and educating the community to stop practicing activities that are causing it.
-Those activities that are contributing in emissions generations.
-Mopani District Municipality has therefore prioritised the development of a Climate Change Vulnerability Assessment and Climate Change Response Plan.
+Actions are required to reduce carbon emissions municipality.
+Mopani District Municipality has therefore prioritised the development of a Climate

+(mitigation), and prepare for the changes that are projected to take place (adaptation) in the

+Change Vulnerability Assessment and Climate Change Response Plan.